Worried that Labour could form the next government? We list the ways to keep your finances out of the firing line

 Mr Bull says: “It would not be surprising to see a Labour government cut back the inheritance tax exemption for couples.”

-This could include a reversal of the recent extension of the inheritance tax (IHT) allowance on a couple’s main residence, allowing them to pass a greater part of their property to their children tax free.
-However, experts warn that increases in IHT tend to be very unpopular and any prospect of such a move will result in a big increase in the number of families looking to reduce their IHT exposure.
+This could include a reversal of the recent extension of the inheritance tax (learn what is inheritance tax here) allowance on a couple’s main residence, allowing them to pass a greater part of their property to their children tax free.
+However, experts warn that increases in inheritance tax (IHT) tend to be very unpopular and any prospect of such a move will result in a big increase in the number of families looking to reduce their IHT exposure.

 Think about an earlier transfer of wealth to your children and grandchildren.
 If you make such a gift and survive for seven years after making it, it falls out of your estate for IHT purposes.